Chart Color Schemes

 Ashgrove's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Ashgrove, with a very low prevalence of common health conditions across all age groups.
-Approximately 75% of Ashgrove's total population of 11,200 people have private health cover, compared to 72.2% in Greater Brisbane and the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 7.8% and 7.3% of residents respectively.
+Health outcomes data shows exceptional results across Ashgrove, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover stands at approximately 75% of the total population (11,200 people), compared to 72.2% across Greater Brisbane and a national average of 55.3%.
+Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 7.8 and 7.3% of residents respectively.

-74.9% of Ashgrove residents declare themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
-The area has 13.0% of residents aged 65 and over (1,936 people), which is higher than the 11.6% in Greater Brisbane.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+A total of 74.9% of residents declared themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
+Ashgrove has 13.0% of residents aged 65 and over (1,936 people), higher than the 11.6% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health